 Building the models proceeding along the following steps.
 First, we retrieved and sanitized Chinook salmon movement tracks from prior research in the Gulf of Alaska and Eastern Bering Sea (Seitz, 2024).
 That data was then transformed into targets for classification and split into training and validation sets.
 Environmental data was retrieved from the Copernicus Marine Service and temporal data derived from “ephem” and “suntimes” packages in Python.
 These data were then aggregated, scaled, and joined to the movement tracks to provide model features.
 Given the high dimensionality of this feature space, a novel dimensionality reduction technique was applied and the models were trained.
 Models were trained over a variety of increasingly comprehensive feature sets and selected based on loss over the validation set.
 The following paragraphs describe each of these steps in detail.

-As target data for our classification, we selected the Chinook salmon movement tracks collected by Courtney and Seitz between 2013 and 2022 (Seitz, 2024) as they have the distinct advantages of being fisheries independent and giving a comprehensive view of depth occupancy throughout tag deployment no matter where the fish may go.
-These tracks were obtained using pop-up satellite archival tags which collect temperature, light level, and depth information at specified (sub day) intervals during deployment and then release from the fish, surface, and transmit data over satellite.
+As target data for our classification, we selected the Chinook salmon movement tracks (Seitz, 2024) as they have the distinct advantages of being fisheries independent and giving a comprehensive view of depth occupancy throughout tag deployment no matter where the fish may go.
+These tracks were obtained using pop-up satellite archival tags that collect temperature, ambient light intensity, and depth information at specified (sub day) intervals during deployment and then release from the fish, surface, and transmit data over satellite.
 While the data is sampled at a sub-minute interval, the data is aggregated to a 15-minute period before being uploaded to conserve battery power.
 The data is then passed through a proprietary algorithm from Wildlife Computers that determines likely longitude and latitude during each day of monitoring (Wildlife Computers, 2025).

-Fish were caught and tagged near Dutch Harbor, AK and Chignik, AK (n=tbd), Homer, AK (n=tbd), Kodiak, AK (n=tbd), Yakutat, AK (n=tbd), Sitka, AK (n=tbd), and in the Eastern Bering Sea (n=tbd).
-In the EBS they were caught via midwater trawl or by hook whereas all other catches happened by hook and line (Seitz, 2023).
+Fish were caught and tagged near Dutch Harbor, AK, Chignik, AK (n=tbd), Homer, AK (n=tbd), Kodiak, AK (n=tbd), Yakutat, AK (n=tbd), Sitka, AK (n=tbd), and in the Eastern Bering Sea (n=tbd).
+In the EBS they were caught via midwater trawl or by hook and line whereas all other catches happened by hook and line (Seitz, 2023).
 Fork length varied from 62-100cm.
 In total this amounted to 7,532 observation days across all fish.

-A few tags were recovered, giving access to the full frequency data streams.
 In comparing those data with the aggregated data received over satellite, it was determined that the measurements uploaded only provide a sense of the central tendency of the fish during that time.
 Therefore, to prevent over-representing the precision of the uploaded data we sampled depth measurements from a normal distribution centered at the uploaded depth with a standard deviation equal to 10% of the uploaded depth.

 Tagging data was then standardized for use in classification.
 We assigned each measurement to a depth bin in increments of 25, 50, 75, 100, 150, 200, 250, 300, 400, and 500 meters.
 Each bin indicates its upper bound and does not include depths from shallower bins.
 This gave us an assigned depth bin for every 15-minute interval during tag deployment for each of the 111 fish used in the study.
 These depth bins were then normalized to a decimal between 0 and 1 with bin 25 corresponding to 0.1, 50 to 0.2, and so on.
 Finally, fish positions were aggregated to Uber H3 cells at resolution 4 in preparation for joining to environmental data.